FelipeCRamos/-conway-simulator/README.md

 # Conway's Game of Life simulator
 A programming language project that consists on the implementation of Conway's Game of Life using C++ language.

-Even with the word "game" in the name, it's not a iteractive play, instead, it's a simulation which we can observe the behavior of a given *config* of cells.
+Even with the word "game" in the name, it's not an iteractive play, instead, it's a simulation which we can observe the behavior of a given *config* of cells.

 ## Rules of the game
 1. If a cell is alive, but the number of nearby cells is **≤ 1**, on next generation it will **die by loneliness**.